enso-org/enso-archive/doc/design/engine/engine-services.md

   extraction and inlining of entities.
 In future this could be expanded to include refactoring hints a la IntelliJ.
-- **Arbitrary Visualisation Code:** Visualisations should be able to be defined using Enso code, and hence there needs to be the ability to execute arbitrary code on values visible in the current scope.
+- **Arbitrary Visualisation Code:** Visualisations should be able to be defined using Enso code and will require additional support.
 - **IO Manager:** The ability to do sophisticated IO monitoring, such as watching for file changes, in order to support minimal re-execution of analysis pipelines.